sharmerika/Surf-Shield-for-Chrome/README.md

 5. Click Load unpacked and select the project folder SSdist1013

 ## Testing Instructions
-- Open the SurfShield sidepanel
+- Open the Surf-shield sidepanel
 - Type a suspicious message (e.g., “Click this screenshot to verify your account”)
 - Click Run
 - Review the assistant’s response and explanation